Home care cover is not a qualifying product for Meerkat Meals, Meerkat Movies or a Limited Editions Sleepy Oleg toy.

 Home insurance expert

-“It’s worth being extra vigilant when looking to take out home emergency or boiler cover to ensure you know what conditions you’ll need to adhere to.
-Watch out for types and age of boiler that aren’t included, for example oil boilers aren’t always covered, to ensure you’re not left cold and with a hefty bill to pay should you need to make a claim.”
+“It’s worth being extra vigilant when looking to take out home emergency or boiler care plans to make sure you know what conditions you’ll need to stick to.
+Watch out for types and age of boiler that aren’t included, for example oil boilers aren’t always covered, so you’re not left cold and with a hefty bill to pay if you need to make a claim.”

 Why use Hometree?

 96% of calls answered in under 1 minute**

 95% of all claims accepted

 One of the best-rated home care providers in the UK on Trustpilot, July 2020.
 Rated excellent

 ** From March to August 2020.Start a Hometree quote